epics-docs/epics-docs/specs/IOCInit.rst

 .. code ::

-    int main(int argc,char ⋆argv[])
+    int main(int argc,char  *argv[])
     {
        if (argc >= 2) {
            iocsh(argv[1]);
            epicsThreadSleep(.2);
        }
        iocsh(NULL);
        epicsExit(0)
        return 0;
     }

-The ﬁrst call to iocsh executes commands from the startup script ﬁlename which must be passed as an argument to the program.
+The  first call to iocsh executes commands from the startup script  filename which must be passed as an argument to the program.
 The second call to iocsh with a NULL argument puts iocsh into interactive mode.
-This allows the user to issue the commands described in the chapter on “IOC Test Facilities” as well as some additional commands like help.
+This allows the user to issue the commands described in the chapter on  "IOC Test Facilities" as well as some additional commands like help.

-The command ﬁle passed is usually called the startup script, and contains statements like these:
+The command  file passed is usually called the startup script, and contains statements like these:

 .. code ::

         < envPaths
         cd ${TOP}
         dbLoadDatabase "dbd/appname.dbd"
         appname_registerRecordDeviceDriver pdbbase
         dbLoadRecords "db/file.db", "macro=value"
         cd ${TOP}/iocBoot/${IOC}
         iocInit

-The envPaths ﬁle is automatically generated in the IOC’s boot directory and deﬁnes several environment variables that are useful later in the startup script.
-The deﬁnitions shown below are always provided;
+The envPaths  file is automatically generated in the IOC�s boot directory and defines several environment variables that are useful later in the startup script.
+The definitions shown below are always provided;
-additional entries will be created for each support module referenced in the application’s configure/RELEASE ﬁle:
+additional entries will be created for each support module referenced in the application�s configure/RELEASE file:

 .. code ::

         epicsEnvSet("ARCH","linux-x86")
         epicsEnvSet("IOC","iocname")
         epicsEnvSet("TOP","/path/to/application")
         epicsEnvSet("EPICS_BASE","/path/to/base")

 Overview - vxWorks
 ~~~~~~~~~~~~~~~~~~~~~~